yu-cheng-kuo-28/NLP-Surname-Classification/README.md

 ## (1) Introduction

 The code mainly comes from the book **Rao, D. & McMahan, B. (2019).
 Natural Language Processing with PyTroch.
 California, CA: O'Reilly Media**.
-Based on that, I *tuned the model and visualize the outcomes*.
-This article was actually my final project of the course PyTorch and Machine Learning in NCCU.
+Based on that, I ***tuned the model and visualize the outcomes***.
+This article was actually my final project of the course "*PyTorch and Machine Learning*" in NCCU.

 >  The surname dataset, a collection of 10,000 surnames from 18 different nationalities collected by the authors from different name sources on the Internet.
 We split the data into 70% training data, 15% validation data, and 15% test data.